 In the practice of Yoga Nidra and Third Eye Meditation, the practitioner has the welcome opportunity to drop all the typical entrapments of traditional mediation.
 Yoga Nidra is the marriage of science and spirit-a simple healing technique practiced by yogis for millennia.
 It is the unique combination of alert awareness and deepest relaxation, which takes your brain to the alpha state and eventually the even deeper theta wave state, releasing the integrative powers of the Third Eye and the higher centers of consciousness.
 Here, without effort or strain, you are able to tap into your own source of intuition, creativity, health and abundance.

-Yoga Nidra is the marriage of science and spirit-a transformative technique whose powerful healing qualities transcend all aspects of your being.
-Modern research has proven the benefits of meditative techniques on lowering stressand promoting overall health:
+Modern research has proven the benefits of meditative techniques on lowering stress and promoting overall health:

 - Electroencephalograph studies (EEG) demonstrate the increase of alpha brain waves, which are directly linked with the relaxation of the nervous system